Summer 2023 Pre-College Program Applications are now LIVE, don't delay, start your application today!

 - This deposit is non-refundable in the event of withdrawal from the program

-Health Insurance: TBD, only if evidence of valid U.S.-based health insurance is not presented (Summer 2019: $358)
+Health Insurance: TBD, only if evidence of U.S.-based health insurance valid for the entire duration of the program is not presented (Summer 2022: $174.25)

 - Coverage Dates: TBD